hyundai-robotics/doc-hi6-operation/book.md

 {% hint style="info" %}
-You can register the user coordinate system number in the `[system  - 2: Control Parameter  - 7: Coordinate System Registration  -1: User Coordinate System]`.
+You can register the user coordinate system number in the `[system  - 2: Control Parameter  - 6: Coordinate System Registration  -1: User Coordinate System]`.
 {% endhint %}

 * `[10:Plc run mode]`: When the robot controller controls input/output signals using the embedded PLC, set the mode to control the embedded PLC.
 There are a total of 4 embedded PLC modes.
-For further details, please refer to the "${cont_model} Controller Embedded PLC Function Manual".
+For further details, please refer to the "[${cont_model} Controller Function Manual - Embedded PLC](https://hrbook-hrc.web.app/#/view/doc-hi6-embedded-plc/en/README?cont_model=${cont_model})".

   * Off : Disables the function.
   * Stop : Stops embedded PLC operation.
   * R - Stop(Remote Stop) : This is remote mode and stops the embedded PLC operation in HRLadder of the PC connected to the controller.
   * R - Run(Remote Run) : This is remote mode and the embedded PLC operation is executed from HRLadder on the PC connected to the controller.
   * Run : The controller operates the PLC program downloaded to the controller.
 Only monitoring is possible in HRLadder on PC.